arpithakori/260204_python_miniproject/README.md

 * Navigate to - Settings => Tools => Pycharm Integrated Tools => Default test runner => select pytest

 1) The files - files_test.py and dict_test.py are for pytest
-2) Run the files separately
+2) file_pytest.py is used to test if the files exist or not
+3) dict_test.py is used to test if the dictionary is empty
+4) Run the files separately in the pycharm IDE, by right clicking on the test function and run or enter command pytest file_test.py and pytest dict_test.py

 ## Implementation of the Project